vonajs/vona/packages-docs/cabloy/sharding.md

 };
 ```

-### Modifying the cache-double-delete time
+### Modifying the cache-double-delete delay time

-The default value for the `cache-double-delete` time is `3` seconds.
-You can modify it as follows:
+The system uses a queue task to perform `cache-double-delete`.
+The queue name is `a-orm:doubleDelete`.
+You can modify the `cache-double-delete` delay time in App config:

 `src/backend/config/config/config.ts`